Hey guys. I thought Friday of Labor Day weekend would be a great day for a birth story!

 I’ll tell you.
 The people that help you climb out of a tub after giving birth will be your people forever.
 (So will those who assist you in climbing out of a tub with with a baby’s head coming out of you…but that’s another story for another time).

 After that, everything was a blurry hum of clean-up, nursing, warm towels and people coming and going.
 I delivered the placenta and Martine helped me into the bathroom where I donned the Mesh Panties.
 David’s mom and sister came up with the girls, decked with toys and Disney apparel from a Target spree.

 Rachel H. whipped up some herbal peri wash in the kitchen and brought up a plate with fruits and cheese and a little candle.
 The midwives came marching in singing happy birthday to Evelyn.

 David and the girls piled on the bed to eat snacks and Skype my parents and my sister in Georgia, who had been standing by all day waiting for news.

-After leaving me with necessities and lots of special instructions, the midwives went home for a well-deserved rest and promised to be back the next day.
-(Or so I imagine they rested.
-They may have gone to another birth!)
+After leaving me with necessities and lots of special instructions, the midwives went home and promised to be back the next day.
 The girls finally got tucked into bed at about 10pm when everyone left and my doula prepared to stay the night to help us with the baby.
 That feather-light little bundle ended up sleeping swaddled on our chests all night.
 There’s nothing more surreal in the world than that first night trying to sleep snuggled next to your new baby.
-Birth aura to the max.

 I can’t wait to start telling you about my postpartum experience this time around.
 But that’s another post for another time!
 Thank you Lynda for your photos, Yvonne for your support, and midwives (Rachel F.T., Rachel, H., Martine, Leslie and Tosi) for your wisdom, skill and belief in women!